Jordan Schnitzer Museum of Art WSU Staff

 Debby Stinson joined the museum as a freelance designer in 2005, then became the marketing and public relations manager in 2010.
 Presently she oversees all aspects of communication, graphic design, web design, advertising, media, and social media marketing.
-Her career began as an artist and graphic designer, with clients including: Starbucks, Barbie, Hooked on Phonics, Eddie Bauer, and Sun Health.
-Stinson graduated in 1985 from the Art Institute of Seattle.
+Her career began as a graphic designer, with clients including: Starbucks, Hooked on Phonics, Eddie Bauer, and Sun Health.
 Her design work has garnered two bronze, two silver and a gold award over the years.
 In 2009, she was named a Bill Phillips Transformation Champion, has recently served two terms as president of the Colfax Arts Council, and lives in Wenatchee with her husband and daughter, where she enjoys art, meditation, cycling, and the natural world.

 Collection Manager | firstname.lastname@example.org

 Ann Saberi has been a member of the Jordan Schnitzer Museum of Art team since 2012, and currently serves as Collection Manager.
 She holds a BA and BFA from Washington State University, and an MA from New York University.
 At the museum, Ann enjoys working with the permanent collection and helping to install new exhibits, among other things.
 Born and raised on the Palouse, she loves cooking with her four children, riding her bike, and gardening.